jakesgordon/sprite-factory/README.md

     <img src='s.gif' class='medium'>
     <img src='s.gif' class='low'>

+>> NOTE: `s.gif` is the traditional name of a 1x1 pixel transparent .gif used as a dummy `src` when the true image comes from a css background attribute.
+Technically, for css sprites, you could just use a `div` with a class instead of an `img`, but to keep the markup semantic it is common to use an `img` tag with a dummy `src=s.gif`.

 When using a framework such as Rails, you would usually DRY this up with a helper method:

     def sprite_tag(name)